Budapest Christmas: Thermal Baths & Markets

 Gellért Baths (Gellért Hill)

 An Art Nouveau masterpiece inside the Gellért Hotel, these baths combine ornate mosaic tiles with indoor thermal pools.
-A romantic option after an evening at the Basilica market.
+Note: the Gellért Baths are currently closed for a major renovation, expected to reopen around 2027–2028 — confirm status before planning a visit.
+When open, they are a romantic option after an evening at the Basilica market.

 Tips: The wave of visitors is more consistent indoors; book a massage or spa treatment to avoid peak bath crowds.